 Using the internet on your smartphone

-If you're from outside the EU and want to use a smartphone to browse the internet and receive emails while in London, your network will be charging you extra.
+If you're visiting from overseas, you could be charged extra to use a smartphone to browse the internet and receive emails while in London – check with your mobile phone provider before your trip.

 You can also rent a pocket mobile wifi service with unlimited data during your trip.